Skip to content

 The 3-coat system

 • Bedding coat (50mm wide): A thin layer of compound is applied along the joint and paper tape is pressed into it.
-Uses ~0.15 kg/m.
+Typical allowance ~0.15 kg/m.

 • Filling coat (150mm wide): Once the bedding coat has set, a wider coat is applied over the tape to build up the joint level with the board face.
-Uses ~0.35 kg/m.
+Typical allowance ~0.35 kg/m.

 • Finishing coat (250mm wide): A final thin coat is feathered out to blend the joint seamlessly into the surrounding board.
-Uses ~0.25 kg/m.
+Typical allowance ~0.25 kg/m.

 Corner joints

 Internal corners (where walls meet walls or walls meet ceilings) require paper tape folded along its centre crease.
-The calculator adds vertical corner joints (perimeter × ceiling height) plus horizontal ceiling-wall junctions (perimeter length) when enabled.
+The calculator adds vertical corner joints (number of internal corners× ceiling height — default 4 for a rectangular room) plus the horizontal ceiling-to-wall perimeter.

 Compound types